w3c/wg-effectiveness/process.md

 The [W3C Process Document](https://w3c.github.io/w3process/) is updated similar to any W3C document.
 Every year, the [Process Community Group](https://www.w3.org/community/w3process/) amends the document based on comments expressed by the community, then sends the document for [AC Review](#ac-reviews).
 On a successful AC Review, the new process will be announced to the AC.
 More information can be found on the [W3C Process Document](https://w3c.github.io/w3process/#GAProcess).

 ## Language
-The primary language of W3C is English (not specified whether GB, US or otherwise).
+The primary language of W3C is English for specification text, US english).
 W3C encourage translations of all their documents.
 More information can be found [here](https://www.w3.org/Consortium/Translation/).

 ## Terms
 Use this list to quick link to a section of this document.
 Or, scroll past it to view the full Process Document for Busy People.